Cassandraheil/liri-node-app/README.md

 The Problem-
     Like all apps, this app has a purpose; to solve a problem.
 A big problem with today's society is the overload of data spread sporatically across the internet.
 Conveniently, this app brings together information about movies, songs, artists, and the artists' events into one easy to use package.

-2. Give a high-level overview of how the app is organized An Overview-
+An Overview-
-    This app has many files intertwined together to make it function properly....
+    This app has many files intertwined together to make it function properly.
+The file package.json is used to hold metadata vital to the app.
+This file holds dependencies and passes information when need be.
+The main file, liri.js, is where all the magic happens.
+The api's are called, the user input is grabbed, and all the pertinent information is displayed when called upon by the user.
+The keys.js file and .env file hold elements necessary for the Spotify api to be called.

 Instructions-
     1)open the app in your terminal